Life of Joseph Smith from 1827 to 1830: Arrival of Oliver Cowdery

-Part of Smith's March 1829 revelation told Smith to stop translating for a while, until there was a means whereby he could continue the translation.
-That "means", in Smith's view, arrived on April 5, 1829, in the form of Oliver Cowdery.
+On April 5, 1829 Oliver Cowdery arrived at Smith’s residence.
 Cowdery, a school teacher born in Vermont, had heard about Smith's golden plates while he boarded with the Joseph Smith Sr. family during the school year, and had traveled with Joseph's brother Samuel Harrison Smith to Harmony hoping that he could serve as Smith's scribe.
-Smith was happy to have his assistance, and on April 7, 1829, Smith and Cowdery began translating full-time.
+Smith was happy to have his assistance, and on April 7, 1829, Smith and Cowdery began writing full-time.
 During this time, they received financial support from Joseph Knight Sr.

-An April 1829 revelation by Smith soon stated that Cowdery had a "gift" that could allow Cowdery to translate ancient hidden records, and that the "keys of this gift" to translate would be given both to Smith and to Cowdery.
-According to Smith's revelations, this gift to translate was not limited to the golden plates, but included other ancient hidden records.
+In April 1829, Smith stated that Cowdery had a "gift" that could allow Cowdery to translate ancient hidden records, and that the "keys of this gift" to translate would be given both to Smith and to Cowdery.
+According to the revelation Smith said he had, this gift to translate was not limited to the golden plates, but included other ancient hidden records.
 For example, Smith's next revelation was what he said was the translation of a hidden parchment written by John the Apostle, and presumably still hidden at the time of the translation.

 While Cowdery, too, was to have the "gift" to translate, when Cowdery attempted his own translation of some unknown hidden record, he was unsuccessful, and he returned to acting as Smith's scribe.
 Consequently, a revelation by Smith stated that Cowdery's translation of hidden records would have to wait until after Smith had fully translated the golden plates.

 With Cowdery as scribe, Smith continued dictating what he said was the translation of the golden plates.
 On or before May 1829, Smith dictated a revelation warning him that whoever had stolen the 116 manuscript pages was planning to wait until Smith re-translated that section of the golden plates, and then alter it, to show Smith could not translate the same words twice.
 Therefore, according to the revelation, God's plan was for Smith to "go on unto the finishing of the remainder of the work as you [Smith] had begun", and instead of going back and re-translating the original 116 manuscript pages, Smith was to substitute a translation which he would create from another set of plates, called the "plates of Nephi", which covered roughly the same material, except in more detail.